Data-light Uncertainty Set Merging with Admissibility: Simulation Studies

 In this section, we study the empirical performance of the proposed methods on simulated datasets.
 Throughout the paper, we abbreviate the methods using the format \texttt{($\cdot$)+($\cdot$)}.
-The first part indicates the choice of synthetic statistics, i.e., \texttt{SyP} and \texttt{SyE} denote the synthetic p-value and e-value, respectively, while \texttt{OrP} represents the ``oracle p-value'' used for constructing initial uncertainty sets.
+The first component denotes the type of synthetic statistic: \texttt{SyE} and \texttt{SyP} correspond to the synthetic e-value and p-value, respectively.
+The variant \texttt{SyP(naïve)} refers to a direct construction of the synthetic p-value via \(\alpha_\ell \cdot \ind(y \notin \mathcal{C}_{\ell,\alpha_\ell}) + \ind(y \in \mathcal{C}_{\ell,\alpha_\ell})\), and it serves as a deterministic baseline for comparison with \texttt{SyE} procedures.
+Additionally, \texttt{OrP} denotes the “oracle p-value,” which is used to generate the initial uncertainty sets.
 The second part refers to the aggregation methods, which we summarize in Table \ref{tab:comb_mtd}.
-We note that there is no theoretical guarantee for the merged synthetic p-value $\bar{p}(Y)$ produced by the Cauchy combination test \citep{liu2019cauchy}.
-However, empirical observations suggest that the Cauchy combination test performs well for aggregating conventional p-values.
-Consequently, we include it in our numerical studies.
-When aggregating synthetic e-values using arithmetic mean, by Remark \ref{rmk3} and the empirical observations that $\PP(Y \notin \bar{\cC}_\alpha^\texttt{MV})$ often approaches $\alpha$ in practice \citep{solari2022multi, gasparin2024merging}, we set $\tau = 1/2$ for implementation.
+In the last step of inverting the synthetic e-values, we set $\tau = 1$.
+When all initial uncertainty sets are independent of each other and have the same coverage level, we include the procedure in Section 2.6 of \cite{gasparin2024merging} for comparison, which is denoted as \texttt{MV Binom}.